 In this blog, you’ll learn the following:

-Google Sheets has many inbuilt charts you can use for your data stories.
+Google Sheets has many built-in charts you can use for your data stories.

-Some of the charts are in the Google Sheets includes:
+Some of the charts in the Google Sheets include:

 In the coming section, we’ll address the following question: what is the purpose of using charts?
-Also you will learn later how you can bring more charts in Google Sheets by using Add-on.
+Also, you will learn later how to bring more charts in Google Sheets using Add-on.

-A Sunburst is almost identical to a Pie Chart.
-But, the center of the diagram is cut out and outward growing show some hierarchy.
-Use this chart to visualize the proportions of categories that make up the whole in your data.
+A Sunburst Chart is almost identical to a Pie Chart.
+But, the center of the diagram is cut out and outward growth shows some hierarchy.
+Use this chart to visualize the proportions of categories that make up the whole of your data.

 Benefits of a Sunburst (one of the Google Sheets Charts)

-The chart allows you to see even minor changes in key variables in your data points.
+The chart lets you see even minor changes in key variables in your data points.

 Benefits of a Grouped Bar Graph (one of the best Google Sheets Charts)

-The Stacked Bar Chart is arguable among the best visualization designs you can use to screen your data for outliers.
+The Stacked Bar Chart is arguably among the best creative visualization designs you can use to screen your data for outliers.

 The chart can save you time because it’s incredibly easy to read and interpret, even for non-technical audiences.